-As a choreographer, Karla combines her technical foundation in modern, jazz, and ballet with different textures of musical theatre, contemporary, and hip hop.
+As a choreographer, Karla combines her technical foundation in Modern, Jazz, and Ballet with different textures of Musical Theater, Contemporary, and Hip-Hop.
 Inspired by the greats Jerome Robbins and Bob Fosse, she emphasizes the value of strength, musicality, and honesty in a performance.
-Karla's work has been performed at BC Beat, Jared Grimes' Broadway Underground, Capitol Movement, the 2nd Annual Blake Whyte Music Festival at Alvin Ailey, and Dancin' Downtown at the Joyce Theater, where her piece 'Ai Du' was selected as a finalist.
-She has choreographed music videos for artists GABI and KINDNESS.
+Karla's work has been performed at the 2015 NY Jazz Choreography Project, Jenn Jancuska's BC Beat, Jared Grimes' Broadway Underground, Capitol Movement, the Blake Whyte Music Festival, and Dancin' Downtown at the Joyce Theater, where her piece 'Ai Du' was selected as a finalist.
+She has choreographed music videos for artists THE KNOCKS (featuring Matthew Koma), GABI, and KINDNESS.
 Kindness' single "This is Not About Us," received rave reviews and her choreography was praised as 'infectious' by chartattack.com.
+Her latest conceptual video The Backroom was featured on Danceplug.com and Broadwayworld.com.

 As an educator, Karla teaches all around the country at studios, intensives, and conventions.
 She is an adjudicator for numerous dance competitions including Dance Educators of America, Dance Masters of America, Dancers Inc., and more.
 Karla appreciates the uniqueness of each dancer.
 In class, she encourages students to take ownership of this individuality, building technical strength, musicality, and overall sense of artistic self.